 For roadways which are uniformly elevated or depressed along a section of roadway included within an angle of observation of at least 150°, the day-night sound level can be estimated using the same steps described in Section 4 for the Component method of traffic noise prediction, with only one exception.
 As shown in the cross section drawings in Figure 5-1, the edge of an elevated roadway and the top of the cut of a depressed roadway act as shielding elements which reduce the noise level at the observer.
-Thus, in Step 1.1 the edge of the elevated roadway and the top of the cut of the depressed roadway and the top of the sound be treated as barriers and the associated parameters should be determined as illustrated in the figure.
+Thus, in Step 1.1 the edge of the elevated roadway and the top of the cut of the elevated roadway and the top of the cut of the depressed roadway and the top of the streated as barriers and the associated parameters should be determined as illustrated in the figure.